Alan King-Hamilton: Early life and career

 King-Hamilton was born Myer Alan Barry Harris in West Hampstead, London on 9 December 1904, the youngest child and only son of solicitor Alfred Harris (1871-1959) and Constance Clyde Druiff (1877-1963).
 His father changed the family surname to King-Hamilton in 1916.
 King-Hamilton attended York House prep school and briefly The Haberdashers' Aske's Boys' School, but completed his schooling at Bishop's Stortford College.
 He read law at Trinity Hall, Cambridge, receiving a third-class BA degree in 1927.
 He later commented that "it is not essential or even important to get a First, or even a Second, to succeed at the Bar."
 Hamilton took his MA in 1929, the same year in which he was called to the Bar by the Middle Temple.

 In 1935, he married Rosalind Irene Ellis (1906–1991), with whom he had two daughters.
 During his first few years at the Bar, King-Hamilton specialised in road traffic law before branching out into other areas.

 Military service

-In 1939 King-Hamilton became a censor with the Ministry of Information and by 1945 had achieved the rank of squadron leader in Royal Air Force Intelligence.
-Upon demobilization he returned to his legal career.
+In 1939, King-Hamilton became a censor with the Ministry of Information and by 1945 had achieved the rank of squadron leader in Royal Air Force Intelligence.
+Upon demobilization, he returned to his legal career.

 Judicial career

 After being appointed QC in 1954, King-Hamilton was appointed Recorder of Hereford from 1955 to 1965, of Gloucester from 1956 to 1961 and of Wolverhampton until 1964.
-In that year he was appointed an additional judge of the Central Criminal Court, which lead to his most notable reported cases.
+In that year, he was appointed an additional judge of the Central Criminal Court, which led to his most notable reported cases.